This is where you will find answers to frequently asked questions about the USITCC.

 In a word - exciting!
 You will be competing head-to-head with some of the best information systems students in the country.
 The competitions are designed to accessible to all students while pushing advanced students to the limit.
 The majority of individuals writing the problem statements have real-world experience that push you to apply your classroom skills to solve realistic IS problems - just like you will all be doing upon graduation!

-Competitions will be held in large contest "labs" in the Fiesta Ballroom.
-The labs will be outfitted to accommodate approximately 150-200 competitions simultaneously competing in each event.
+Competitions will be held in large contest "labs" (think large lab classroom).
+The labs will be outfitted to accommodate approximately 150-200 competitors simultaneously competing in each event.

 When you arrive at the contest lab, you will be assigned an anonymous username and password that will be used to submit your solution to our contest submission server--similar to the learning management system you probably use at your own college or university.
 The contest submission server is only accessible from the isolated contest network in the contest lab - helping to ensure the integrity of all submissions.
 You will receive a password to access this secure wifi network when you check in to the contest.